10am to 5pm Tuesday to Sunday and Bank Holiday Mondays. Closed Mondays, Good Friday, Christmas Eve, Christmas Day, Boxing Day, New Year's Day.

 Group Pricing Information

-Admission to the museum and gardens is free and there is a charge for special talks.
+Admission to the museum and gardens is free.

 The Geffrye, Museum of the Home Facilities: